omercevik/CSE-222/README.md

 Homework 03 Part 2 ->  Evaluation of Infix Expression Converting To Postfix Using Stack Data Structure

 Homework 04 Part 5 ->  Traverse A Given 2D Array Spirally Clockwise Using Iterator Recursively

+Homework 05 -> Evaluation of Lexicographical, Euclidean and Bitmix in Image Using Priority Queues Data Structures and Threads